^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Orbit myositis is an idiopathic nonspecific inflammation of one or more extraocular muscles, which is considered to be one of the forms of idiopathic inflammation of the orbit.
+Orbital myositis is an idiopathic nonspecific inflammation of one or more extraocular muscles and is considered a form of idiopathic orbital inflammation.

-• acute non-recurrent disease, spontaneously dying for 6 weeks;
+• acute non-recurrent disease that spontaneously resolves within 6 weeks;

-• chronic course in the form of a single episode of prolonged (more than 2 months, often years) a single episode or recurrent exacerbations that can lead to restrictive myopathy.
+• chronic course in the form of a long-term (more than 2 months, often years) single episode or recurrent exacerbations, which can lead to restrictive myopathy.

 What's bothering you?

-CT shows spindle-shaped thickening of the affected muscles with or without tendons.
+CT shows fusiform thickening of the affected muscles with or without tendon involvement.

-Differential diagnosis is performed with cellulite orbit, dysteroid myopathy and Tolosa-llunt syndrome.
+Differential diagnosis includes orbital cellulitis, dyssteroid myopathy and Tolosa-llunt syndrome.

 What do need to examine?